wesleylhandy/seo-data-schema-wordpress-plugin/README.md

 Additionally, the plugin comes with the ability to trigger builds on Netlify for Staticly-Rendered Sites built using this data.

-Currently, this plugin does not create Custom Post Types though that feature is in development.
+Currently, this plugin does not create Custom Post Types though that feature is under consideration.
 If these types are exported to a SSG, then a decision on which content is canonical must be made.
-This may require adding to the data model a `canonical` flag.

 ## Required Plugins